When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 The area was already created as a temporary play garden for the "Bocholter Gärten" campaign in spring 2022.
 This was very well received by citizens and politicians alike, so the play garden, which was initially planned for a few weeks, remained in place over the summer.

 At the same time, the majority of respondents were in favour of permanently repurposing Liebfrauenplatz and creating a green urban space and playground there.
-This is already planned as a measure in the city of Bocholt's mobility concept and is therefore in line with the aim of upgrading Liebfrauenplatz into a city square in the medium term.
+This is already planned as a measure in the city of Bocholt's mobility concept and thus corresponds to the goal of upgrading Liebfrauenplatz into a city square in the medium term.
 The playground was then planned and built by the waste disposal and service company (ESB).
 The square was opened in December 2023.

 The various play and seating elements were integrated into an attractively designed garden area to increase the quality of stay.
 Due to the time of year, the plantings will not appear in their full splendour until 2024.